 Dr. Sweeton resides in the greater Kansas City area, where she owns a group private practice, Kansas City Mental Health Associates, and co-owns Mind Works Professional Education, Inc., a continuing education company.
 She formerly served as the President of the Oklahoma Psychological Association, and holds adjunct faculty appointments at the University of Kansas School of Medicine and the University of Oklahoma Health Sciences Center.
 She is the current President of the Greater Kansas City Psychological Association.
 Dr. Sweeton offers psychological services services to clients in Oklahoma, Kansas, and internationally, and is a sought-after trauma and neuroscience expert who has trained more than 10,000 mental health professionals in her workshops.
 Other highlights of her career include:

 - American Psychological Association Early Career Achievement Award

 - Stanford University Center for International Conflict and Negotiation Fellowship

 - U.S. Department of Homeland Security Graduate Fellowship

 - Recipient of over 30 additional paid awards and grants

 This online workshop will give you instant access to 5 hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
+This course will be accessible for 90 days from the date of purchase, if you require an extension please contact us.